compomics/thermo-msf-parser/README.md

 ## Project Support

-The thermo-msf-parser project is grateful for the support by:
+The *Thermo MSF Parser* project is grateful for the support by:

 | Compomics | VIB | Ghent University|
 |:--:|:--:|:--:|